mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 ### Announcements

 **Welcome to v5.2.2!** With this update, we've put a large focus on Sealed Product, both from building it out and documentation.
-We have also added a few more new properties, new Data Models, Abstract Models, new files (including **AllPricesToday**!) and fixed some bugs.
+We have also added a few more new properties, new Data Models, Abstract Data Models, new files (including **AllPricesToday**!) and fixed some bugs.
 As always, although this changelog does not reflect all the new sets and decks added, MTGJSON will continue to build frequently enough to capture all new products on a daily basis.
+We've also revamped our documentation a bit for more clarity.
+Abstract Data Models are now housed in all Data Models but are earmarked in the sidebar as being abstract.
+Also the [Data Models](/data-models/) page describes the differences.

 ### Card Model